panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 ### 2.1 All promises fulfilled

-Let's access in parallel the lists of vegetables and fruits available at the local grocerry store.
+Let's access in parallel the vegetables and fruits available at the local grocerry store.
 Accessing each list is an asynchornous operation:

 ```javascript{2,3}
 const statusesPromise = Promise.allSettled([